-Male

-Female E Contraction of the Contraction

-Maximum Current Rating 14 amps 30 amps 42 amps 46 amps
+Male A CARD Female Be want Contract of the second s Contraction of the second seco Contraction of the second seco Maximum Current Rating 14 amps 30 amps 42 amps 46 amps

 Note for Figures 7 and 8: These values may vary depending on the environment in which the terminals are used (e.g., engine compartment, cab, chassis, etc.) due to temperature effects and other considerations.
 It is recommended that the upfitter test the terminal in the application in which it is intended to be used to ensure that the current capacity is adequate.